-China has emerged as the largest single emitter of energy related CO2 emissions, reaching an all-time high of 8320 million metric tons of carbon dioxide in 2010.
+China has emerged as the largest single emitter of energy-related CO2 emissions, reaching an all-time high of 8320 million metric tons of carbon dioxide in 2010.
 The United States emitted about 5610 million metric tons in 2010.
-The chart below shows the trend in carbon dioxide emission from 1980.
-Asia and Oceania, particularly China and India emission can be seen to increase significantly in the past two decades.
+The chart below shows the trend in carbon dioxide emissions from 1980.
+For Asia and Oceania, and particularly for China and India, emissions can be seen to have increased significantly in the past two decades.

 Each of the end sectors (users) and their contribution (percent) to the overall CO2 emissions is shown in the table below.